 Spider mites sometimes respond to a blast of water from a hose.
 If you find that this isn’t enough, treat the shrub with horticultural oil or insecticidal soap.

 Euonymus caterpillars respond to Bacillus thuringiensis.
 Remove the webbing before treating the plant.
 You may be able to treat a small infestation with a blast from a water hose.

 Since black vine weevils can’t fly, you can control them by keeping them from climbing the plant.
-Paint the bush with a sticky substance such as Tanglefoot in six-inch bands.
+Paint the bush with a sticky substance such as Tanglefoot in six inch (15 cm.) bands.

 Some burning bush insect pests, such as scale insects and aphids, have several natural enemies.
 Take care to preserve these “good insects” by avoiding the use of systemic insecticides.
 Systemics create a toxic situation that is bad for you and the environment, and they are often more effective at killing beneficial insects than insect pests.